Skip to main content

 Push opt-out for users

 The Nevis Access App allows end users to opt-out of receiving push messages.
-If a user decided to opt-out of receiving push messages, the fidouaf_target attribute in the generic dispatch target credential in nevisIDM will contain the value user_disabled.
+If a user decides to opt out of receiving push messages, the fidouaf_target attribute in the generic dispatch target credential in nevisIDM will contain the value user_disabled.